 Are students placed into specific jobs?

 No. Students must search and apply for a position.
 Students should be aware that they could interview with potential on-campus employers!
 Career & Professional Development can support students in this process by providing interview coaching appointments as well as mock interviews.
-If you are interested in this, you can make an appointment on Pioneer Careers.
+If you are interested in this, you can make an appointment on PCO.

 How much can students be paid?